 I pointed at her with my finger.
 My father gently pushed down my hand, murmuring,

-“You see everything, you do.”
+“You see everything, don't you now.”

-“And you’re so good at making things up...So, tell me, Daddy?
+“And you’re so good at making things up...So, tell me, Daddy?"

-She had come around nearer to us and I noticed how young she was but it was my father who realized how sad she seemed to be.
+She had come around nearer to us, and I noticed how young she was but it was my father who realized how sad she seemed to be.

 I am sitting at that table in the Père Peinard Café, in Helluin Alley.
 I am sixty years old and I can hear my voice and that of my father as if it was yesterday, as if we were talking just behind me, sitting at our favorite table, with him drinking his wine, and me a hot chocolate thick enough to cover the spoon without sliding off when I shook it and raised it to my mouth.
 I am sixty.
 I am older than my father was the day he passed.
 I realize suddenly, there, under the glass ceiling, struck by seeing a flowered skirt on two elegant, long legs, that my father must already have been ill on the day of that conversation.
 The illness that carried him off two years later must have been lying low, on the lookout, ready to invade that fortress of stories, words and life that was him, at the slightest sign of weakness in the enemy.